In August 2026, Wayne County voters will have a chance to expand public transit countywide.

 What would my community get out of the millage?

-- If you live in a suburban community with SMART service:
+- If you live in a suburban community that already has SMART service:

 - These are: Allen Park, Dearborn, Dearborn Heights, Ecorse, Garden City, the Grosse Pointes & Harper Woods, Hamtramck, Highland Park, Inkster, Lincoln Park, Melvindale, Redford, Riverview, River Rouge, Romulus, Southgate, Taylor, Trenton, Wayne, Westland, Wyandotte,